edWheatcroft/MatlAbaqus/README.md

 - Either clone or download the repository.
 - Add the repository's folder to the MATLAB path.
 You can now access the mtlbAqs package in MATLAB using "mtlbAqs.<functionName>"
 - Install the abYthon package to YOUR OWN python install using pip.
-- odbQuery requires access to abYthon.py2 directly from within ABAQUS python.
-To set enable this, copy the py2 folder to ABQAQUS' lib directory (on Windows, this is somewhere like C:\SIMULIA\EstProducts\20XX\win_b64\tools\SMApy\python2.7\lib\site-packages).
+- odbQuery() requires access to abYthon.py2 directly from within ABAQUS python.
+To set enable this, copy the py2 folder (pyScripts/abYthon/py2) to ABAQUS python's lib directory (on Windows, this is somewhere like C:\SIMULIA\EstProducts\20XX\win_b64\tools\SMApy\python2.7\lib\site-packages).

 ### Prerequisites